The Mount Saint Mary College Division of Education offers six undergraduate teaching programs, leading to New York State initial certification in:

 The Mount's Education program is accredited by the National Council for the Accreditation of Teacher Education (NCATE) and by the following professional agencies: Council for Exceptional Children (CEC), Association for Childhood Education International (ACEI), International Reading Association (IRA), National Council of Social Studies (NCSS), National Council of Teachers of English (NCTE), National Council of Teachers of Mathematics (NCTM), and National Science Teachers Association (NSTA).

 As part of the maintenance of NCATE accreditation, the college is required to display data revealing the success of our programs.
-The following link displays a connection to the most recent results of Mount Saint Mary College teacher candidate “completers” (graduates of our programs recommended for certification) on New York State Teacher Certification Exams.

 Learn about our upcoming 2018 CAEP Accreditation Visit.